MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/live-reload.md

 * **XLR001**: *The current project references 'Xamarin.LiveReload' NuGet package version '[VERSION]' but the Xamarin Live Reload extension requires version '[VERSION]'.*

-  In order to allow rapid iteration and evolution of the Live Reload feature, the nuget package and the Visual Studio extension must match exactly.
-Update your nuget package to the same version of the extension you have installed.
+  In order to allow rapid iteration and evolution of the Live Reload feature, the NuGet package and the Visual Studio extension must match exactly.
+Update your NuGet package to the same version of the extension you have installed.

 * **XLR002**: *Live Reload requires at least the 'MqttHostname' property when building from the command line.
 Alternatively, set 'EnableLiveReload' to 'false' to disable the feature.*

   The properties required by Live Reload are not available when building from the command line (or in continuous integration), and must therefore be provided explicitly.

-* **XLR003**: *Live Reload nuget package requires installing the Xamarin Live Reload Visual Studio extension.*
+* **XLR003**: *Live Reload NuGet package requires installing the Xamarin Live Reload Visual Studio extension.*

-  Attempted to build a project that references the Live Reload nuget package but the Visual Extension is not installed.
+  Attempted to build a project that references the Live Reload NuGet package but the Visual Extension is not installed.

 * *Exception while loading assemblies: System.IO.FileNotFoundException: Could not load assembly 'Xamarin.Live.Reload, Version=0.3.27.0, Culture=neutral, PublicKeyToken='.*